Contributed by Libby Mislan

 - If the classroom includes students with mobility challenges, have all the characters sit at the front of the room when grilled.

-- For students who are shy or more hesitant and would do better with a lower-focus option, allow them try out being “grilled” as their character for just one minute.
+- For students who are shy or more hesitant and would do better with a lower-focus option, allow them to try out being “interviewed” as their character for just one minute, from their seat, or with a partner.

-- If the students are hesitant to volunteer to be “grilled,” a teacher or paraprofessional may volunteer to go first.
+- If the students are hesitant to volunteer to be “interviewed,” Classroom Professionals may volunteer to go first.

 Share the prompt on a slide or in the chat.
 Students may still write their questions on paper at home or could share them in the chat.
 To keep each grill session running smoothly, the Teaching Artist may need to take a more active role in calling on students to ask their questions.